MaksimZinovev/peter-pal/readme.md

 1. Press `Alt+Shift+I` to open the command palette
 2. Start typing to search for elements on the page
 3. Use up/down arrow keys to navigate through search results
+4. Press Ctr+Enter to focus on the selected element.
+Palette will closed
-4. Press Enter to focus on the selected element
+5. Press Enter to focus on the selected element.
+Palette will be closed

 For a more detailed guide on usage and features, please refer to our documentation (link to be added).